Ebro Delta: Wildlife

 The park is of international importance for eight of its plant species and 69 of its vertebrate fauna.
 It has some 95 breeding species of birds, is also very important for over 300 species of a wide range of transient and overwintering species, and serves as an essential stopover point for large numbers of migratory birds and waterfowl.
 The Ebro delta has the world's largest colony of Audouin's gulls.
 In 2006 it held a record number of more than 15,000 pairs.

+Threats

+Climate change has led to increased erosion of the delta from the sea, as well as increasing the level of the saltwater table.
+At the same time, dams upstream have reduced the amount of sediment reaching the delta.
+The resulting changes to the delta are damaging biodiversity and local farmers.